The Analog Kid: In popular culture

 "The Analog Kid", along with "Digital Man" (another song from the album) served as the inspiration for the writer Troy Hickman to create the comic book heroes of the same names in the 2004 comic Common Grounds.

 Reception

 Greg Prato of AllMusic, in a review for the album, said that the song was an example that Rush did not forget to "rock out" after adding synthesizers to their sound.

 In 2016, Prog wrote that it was the 7th best Rush song from the 1980s.

 Classic Rock readers voted "The Analog Kid" the band's 24th best song.

-Odyssey rated the song 4.5/5, writing that its intro riff was extremely catchy.
-They also wrote that the solo in "The Analog Kid" was spectacular and that the song was upbeat and atmospheric.